mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ## Glossary of Terms
 * Device Provider - An entity that manufactures or imports the devices in their name.
 This entity should have legal rights to obtain an organization level digital certificate from the respective authority in the country.
-* Foundational Trust Provider - An entity that manufactures the foundational trust module.
+* FTM Provider - An entity that manufactures or guarantees the trustworthiness of the foundational trust module.
+This can be the device provider as well.
 * Device - A hardware capable of capturing biometric information.
 * L1 Certified Device / L1 Device - A device certified as capable of performing encryption in line with this spec in its trusted zone.
 * L0 Certified Device / L0 Device - A device certified as one where the encryption is done on the host machine device driver or the MOSIP device service.
-* Foundational Trust Provider Certificate - A digital certificate issued to the "Foundational Trust Provider".
+* FTM Provider Certificate - A digital certificate issued to the "Foundational Trust Provider".
 This certificate proves that the provider has successfully gone through the required Foundational Trust Provider evaluation.
 The entity is expected to keep this certificate in secure possession in an HSM.
-All the individual trust certificates are issued using this certificate as the root.
+All the individual FTM trust certificates are issued using this certificate as the root.
 This certificate would be issued by the countries in conjunction with MOSIP.
 * Device Provider Certificate - A digital certificate issued to the "Device Provider".
 This certificate proves that the provider has been certified for L0/L1 respective compliance.
 The entity is expected to keep this certificate in secure possession in an HSM.
 All the individual trust certificates are issued using this certificate as the root.
 This certificate is issued by the countries in conjunction with MOSIP.
 * Registration - The process of applying for a Foundational Id.
 * KYC - Know Your Customer.
 The process of providing consent to perform profile verification and update.